 - Pygmée MDB12 (Eric Offenstadt): New for Eric Offenstadt to drive in Formula 2 in 1969.
 Wrecked when Offenstadt cartwheeled off the track after a driveshaft broke at Tulln-Langenlebarn in July.
 Rebuilt and sold to Pierre Maublanc (Rillieux-la-Pape, Rhône-Alpes), who used it in French hillclimbs in late 1969.
 Retained for 1970 and fitted with a 1800cc Cosworth FVC.
 To Richard Daniel for 1971, still with the FVC, but crashed at Brides-Méribel in August, when according to reports, "la Pygmée est pulvérisée".

-- Lotus 59B [59-F2-19] (Alan Rollinson): One of three Lotus 59Bs built for Roy Winkelmann Racing in F2 in 1969, and became Jochen Rindt's regular car, winning at Zolder and Tulln-Langenlebarn.
-Driven at other races in 1969 by Alan Rollinson, Roy Pike, Rolf Stommelen, and John Miles.
+- Lotus 59B [59-F2-19] (Alan Rollinson): New for 1969, and entered by Roy Winkelmann Racing for Jochen Rindt at Thruxton in April 1969, which the Austrian won.
+Driven by Alan Rollinson at Hockenheim, and then by Rindt again at Pau, which he also won.
+Rindt also won at Zolder and Tulln-Langenlebarn, and the car was driven at other races in 1969 by Rollinson, Roy Pike, Rolf Stommelen, and John Miles.
 According to Richard Spelberg's research, this car was converted to Lotus 69 specification for 1970, as F2.69.4.